 But instead of letting this complexity create an obstacle to understanding, it’s better to start in smaller chunks, and then go from there.

-Enneagram and the Family
+Enneagram and Family

-But many couples enjoy using the Enneagram as a way to foster improvement in their communication style, as they can better understand each other’s emotions.
+Nonetheless, many couples enjoy using the Enneagram as a way to foster improvement in their communication style, as they can better understand each other’s emotions.
 It can be a great tool to increase empathy in your marriage and other relationships, as you see that not everyone views the world as you do.
 You might even feel like they’re living on a different planet!
 Also, not everyone takes pleasure in the same things that might bring you joy.
 And that’s okay!

-Enneagram and Parenting
+Enneagram and Family: Parenting